 Some people experience itchiness, redness, or swelling after using a condom.
-These can be symptoms of a latex allergy.
+These can be symptoms of an allergic reaction if a person has a latex allergy.

 Latex comes from the milky sap of rubber trees.
 Manufacturers use latex in a variety of medical and commercial products, including condoms.